Speedy Delivery from Mr. McFeely on Mr. Rogers’ Neighborhood

 The Trinity Library has a robust collection of over a million ebooks, ejournals and databases for use anywhere in the world.
+To help support remote teaching and learning we’ve also set up new trials and a few free offers (generally through May, but please check with library staff for end dates ) that will supplement what we already have.
 What you will find here are highlights–remember more is available to you.
 To see everything use

 One important note about physical resources: Due dates are being extended and fines and fees will not accrue while Trinity is teaching remotely.